 Finding Jobs at Venture Studios

 Want to get hired at a venture studio?
-Venture studios across the country are hiring, from New York to Chicago to Silicon Valley.
-If you’re located near a large metropolitan area, chances are that there’s a venture studio near you.
-Venture studio jobs aren’t for everyone, but for the creative and determined, a venture studio role can be perfect.
+They’re hiring across the country, from New York to Chicago to Silicon Valley.
+If you’re located near a large metropolitan area, chances are that there’s one near you.
+These jobs aren’t for everyone, but they can be perfect for the creative and determined.

-Due to the variety of services provided by venture studio, there’s no certain college major or career path that you should take in order to break into venture studio jobs.
+There’s no certain college major or career path that you should take in order to break into one of these jobs.
 A corporate venture studio may hire former corporate employees who have experience working in a corporate environment or on an innovation team.
-Other venture studios may hire based on the industry they actively serve — for instance, a venture studio like High Alpha that builds B2B SaaS startups may focus on applicants with past software tech experience.
+Other venture studios may hire based on the industry they actively serve — for instance, High Alpha focuses on applicants with past software tech experience.
 This rings especially true at venture factories, where speed and efficiency are king.
 The venture studio business model depends on the advice of its employees, so deep knowledge of a certain industry or skill set is very important.